TAJIKISTAN: Jailed, awaiting trial on "incitement" charges

 Khakimov filed another complaint to the Regional Prosecutor's Office on 7 February against the actions of the police Department for the Struggle with Organised Crime.
 "At the Prosecutor's Office he was asked to write an additional statement on his faith and religious activity."
 The Prosecutor's Office, however, "refused to give him a note that he was asked to write a statement and that it had received his complaint."

 The Prosecutor's Office has "not responded to this complaint to this day either".

 Arrest, pre-trial detention

-The following day, on 27 February, the Organised Crime Police went to Khakimov's flat again.
+The following day, on 27 February, the police Department for the Struggle with Organised Crime went to Khakimov's flat again.
 "Without showing identification documents - in the absence of Khakimov and the presence of his roommate - seized Khakimov's international passport without drawing up a record of it," Jehovah's Witnesses said.

-On 28 February, at the request of the Sogd Regional Prosecutor's Office, Judge Abruniso Mirasilzoda of Khujand City Court ordered that Khakimov be held in pre-trial detention.
+On 28 February, at the request of Sugd Regional Prosecutor's Office, Judge Abruniso Mirasilzoda of Khujand City Court ordered that Khakimov be held in pre-trial detention.
 He is being held in the Investigation Prison in Khujand.

 Judge Mirasilzoda told Forum 18 from the court on 19 March that "his custody may last up two months while the investigation proceeds, and if need be his arrest can be prolonged."
 She refused to explain why Khakimov needs to be held in custody.
 Asked why he cannot be at home while his case is being investigated, she told Forum 18: "I gave my decision, and it entered into force."